Error messageNo matching provider found.

 The Phillips house is suitable for receptions, seated dinners, and lectures and presentations.

 The beautiful modern spaces of the Goh Annex, with its signature elliptical staircase, and the adjoining Sant Building provide a contemporary setting for elegant entertaining.
-Guests enjoy the unparalleled experience of viewing Renoir’s famous Luncheon of the Boating Party, explore the spirituality of the Rothko Room, and encounter countless other examples of superb modern and contemporary art.
+Guests enjoy the unparalleled experience of viewing Renoir’s Luncheon of the Boating Party, exploring the spirituality of the Rothko Room, and encountering countless other examples of superb modern and contemporary art.

 Entrance lobby and Galleries 103 and 115: 2,347 square feet

 Vradenburg Café and Hunter Terrace: 811 square feet